jw-source/LlamaSim/README.md

-# LlamaPoll - Predict Elections Way Better With LLM Agents
+# LlamaPoll - Predict Way Better With LLM Agents

-__TLDR: We built a multi-agent framework from scratch and used it to simulate election results in battleground states__
+__TLDR: We built a multi-agent framework from scratch and used it to simulate focus groups__

 Leaner than CrewAI & meaner than Autogen, we easily beat prompting & fine-tuning by using our conversational framework to spawn groupchats of collaborative agents to solve all your problems __(in just 4 lines of code)__.